Russia downplays threat to Ukraine in Geneva talks

 Monday's meeting, however, took place without the participation of US European allies, including Ukraine, prompting reassurances from Ms Sherman and other US officials that Ukraine, Europe and Nato would be included in any decisions.

-Josep Borrell Fontelles, the chief coordinator and representative of the European Union's Common Foreign and Security Policy, said on Monday he'd been told that "nothing will be agreed without our strong cooperation, coordination and participation".
+Mr Borrell said on Monday he'd been told that nothing would be agreed without the EU's "strong co-operation, co-ordination and participation".

 Russia has repeatedly denied it has any plans to launch a military operation in Ukraine.
 Last month, the Russian government published a series of demands including a commitment that Ukraine will never join Nato.